FREE SHIPPING ON ORDERS OVER $100

 • Beans and pulses: chickpeas, soy

-• Nuts prone to mold: peanuts, cashew nuts, almonds
+• Nuts prone to mold: peanuts, cashews, almonds

 • Chocolates and other cocoa-based products